LakhindarPal/discord-player-bot/README.md

 - `supportServer`, the discord support server link
 - `owners`, an array of bot owner ids, i,e. `"owners": ["668157292927254587"]`
 - `errorLogsChannel`, a Discord text channel id, if you want to log error in discord.
 Else errors will be logged in console.

+DJ mode configuration

+- `DJ/enabled`, whether the DJ mode should be activated or not
+- `DJ/role`, the name of the DJ role to be used
+- `DJ/commands`, the list of commands limited to members with the DJ role

 ### 📑 Installation